Time-Dependent Two-Fluid Magnetohydrodynamic Model and Simulation of the Chromosphere: An MHD Model for the chromosphere

-where $\ln \Lambda$ is the Coulomb logarithm taken as 10 for simplicity and $n$ is in cm$^{-3}$ and $T = \frac{T_i + T_n}{2}$ in K.
+where $\ln \Lambda$ is the Coulomb logarithm taken as 10 for simplicity and $n$ is in cm$^{-3}$ and $T = \frac{T_\text{i} + T_\text{n}}{2}$ in K.

-An in-depth derivation of weakly ionized plasma equations of different forms can be found in \citet{Leake2014}.
-In the case we have chosen for the solar chromosphere and its two-fluid nature, the exchange of heat due to frictional heating is proportional to the mass of the species, for this reason the electron species is ignored.
-A detailed derivation of frictional heating can be found in \citet{Vasyliunas2005}.
-The thermal energy equations are not total energy equations so this is the only non-conservative variable used, however, this was chosen to allow for the semi-implicit scheme to implicitly solve collisional terms in regions of the chromosphere where the collision frequency is much larger than the Alf\'ven frequency.
+An in-depth derivation of weakly ionized plasma equations of different forms has been given by \citet{Leake2014}.
+In the case we have chosen for the solar chromosphere and its two-fluid nature, the exchange of heat due to frictional-heating is proportional to the mass of the species, for this reason the electron species is ignored.
+A detailed derivation of frictional-heating has been given by \citet{Vasyliunas2005}.
+The thermal-energy equations are not total energy equations so this is the only non-conservative variable used; however, this was chosen to allow for the semi-implicit scheme to implicitly solve collisional terms in regions of the chromosphere where the collision frequency is much larger than the Alf\'ven frequency.

 In this work, we do not include an electron pressure in our momentum equation, as we expect that it will only matter in regions of small length scales and large current.
 We are currently working on adding the electron pressure to the code, and we plan future investigations to study its role and importance.